embl-cba/cats/README.md

 - Electron microscopy volume segmentation of an [interphase HeLa cell](https://youtu.be/zcXgvvL-n_I)
 - Electron microscopy volume segmentation of a [Platynereis Larvae](https://youtu.be/rtYLA7XL7YQ)
+- Electron microscopy volume segmentation of a [mitotic HeLa cell](https://youtu.be/ItdUWGkRdrI)

 ## Publications using CATS